Bio

 Dina Vovsi is a New York-based director, writer, and theatermaker.

-Dina has developed and directed new work with The Civilians, New Georges, Working Theater, The Culture Project’s Women Center Stage, Dartmouth VoxFest, The Barn Arts Collective, Pipeline Theatre Company, Fresh Ground Pepper, The Motor Company, Theatre 167, FringeNYC, and The Flea.
-Dina was a Robert Moss Directing Fellow at Playwrights Horizons, a member of The Civilians’ R&D Group, a resident director at The Flea, the recipient of an SDC Foundation Observership at Hudson Valley Shakespeare Festival, a member of the Lincoln Center Directors’ Lab, an O’Neill National Directors Fellowship Finalist, and a Mass MoCA Assets for Artists Grantee.
-She is a New Georges Affiliated Artist and a 2021 Brooklyn Arts Council Grantee.
+Dina has developed and directed new work with The Civilians, New Georges, Working Theater, Cape Cod Theatre Project, The Culture Project’s Women Center Stage, Dartmouth VoxFest, The Barn Arts Collective, Pipeline Theatre Company, Fresh Ground Pepper, The Motor Company, Theatre 167, FringeNYC, and The Flea.
+Dina was a Robert Moss Directing Fellow at Playwrights Horizons, a member of The Civilians’ R&D Group, the recipient of several Brooklyn Arts Council grants, the recipient of an SDC Foundation Observership at Hudson Valley Shakespeare Festival, a member of the Lincoln Center Directors’ Lab, an O’Neill National Directors Fellowship Finalist, and a Mass MoCA Assets for Artists Grantee.
+She is a New Georges Affiliated Artist and teaches at Playwrights Horizons Theatre School at NYU’s Tisch School of the Arts.

 Associate and assistant directing credits include Stephen Karam’s adaptation of The Cherry Orchard on Broadway with Roundabout Theatre Company, Taylor Mac’s Hir, Danai Gurira’s Familiar, Gregory S. Moss’s Indian Summer (all at Playwrights Horizons), Eugene Onegin (Spoleto Festival USA), A Midsummer Night’s Dream (HVSF/The Pearl), Lloyd Suh’s Jesus in India (Ma-Yi), Stefanie Zadravec’s The Electric Baby (Quantum), The Nourish Project (WP Theater) and more.

 Dina immigrated to the United States from the former Soviet Union (Riga, Latvia) when she was a child, and is bilingual in English and Russian.
-She is an alumni of the University of Michigan’s School of Music, Theater, and Dance.
+She is an alum of the University of Michigan’s School of Music, Theater, and Dance.

 Facebook IconLinkedInLinkedIn